Taipei Futsal Association

 Taipei Futsal Association (TPFSA; 台北市五人制足球協會) was established by the Taipei City Government in Taipei, Taiwan, on 14 January 2006.
 Its purpose is to promote futsal activities and to make relating development plans.
+Its creation was spearheaded by coach Zhang Zhaolu, a futsal coach at Qingjiang Elementary School.

+The group began collaborating with futsal teams in Fujian in 2006.
+The first futsal competitions between China and Taiwan were held in 2011.